fmhy/edit/CONTRIBUTING.md

 5. Add your changes with git (`git add <file>`) and commit (`git commit -m "commit message"`), then push them (`git push`).

-6. Create a pull request by clicking the "New Pull Request" button in your forked repository.
+6. Create a pull request by clicking the "New Pull Request" button in your forked repository, and don't forget to explain why you think the site(s) in question should be removed, unstarred, and/or changed.